RISC-KC/basic_rv32s/guidelines/development_log.md

 Therefore, via a signal indicating “Atomic,” we must force comparison of Reservation Set and RD2.
 For this, add the DC_Atomic_MUX’s Atomic signal as an input to the Atomic Unit.

-Done… A-extension implementation success…
+Done...
+A-extension implementation success...
-RV64IMA94F… Now I just need to add this to the 5-stage pipeline… hahaha… That’s it for today!!!
+RV64IMA94F...
+Now I just need to add this to the 5-stage pipeline... hahaha...
+That’s it for today!!!

 ![250428-RV64IMA94F](/diagrams/design_archive/ima_make_rv64/RV64IMA94F/[250428]RV64IMA94F.drawio.png)